 Fred Moyer explains how to get a comprehensive understanding of your Kubernetes infrastructure with a little math and an Istio service mesh implementation for your container-based infrastructure.
 You’ll learn about infrastructure performance and discover how to determine if your services are under- or overprovisioned.
 Along the way, Fred demonstrates mathematical techniques to ask and answer business queries and walks you through creating RED (rate, errors, and duration) dashboards that provide insight into API performance (which are essential for meeting service level objectives) and implementing cost-effective monitoring at scale with histograms (which preserve metric fidelity and enable statistical analysis).

 Fred Moyer is an engineer at Circonus, where he is actively involved in connecting with Circonus’s users and engineers at a technical level and developing code bridges between Circonus and external systems.
-Fred implemented the first external metrics adapter for the Istio service mesh to monitor Docker-based services using Circonus.
+Fred has founded two startups, one focusing on open source software solutions, and the other in bringing WiFi to the masses.
 He is a recovering Perl and C programmer; these days, he likes to hack in Go and is learning Lua.
 Fred is a 2013 White Camel award winner and Apache Software Foundation member.

 Comments on this page are now closed.